 - Karger and Lipner went to DEC, to work on the A1 Secure VMS, or VAX/SVS (cancelled in 1990).
 [Lipner12]

 Several projects did continue in the late 1970s.

 - NBS workshops on the problems and solutions for building, evaluating, and secure computer systems were held in 1977 and 1978.
-(Ted Lee, Peter Neumann, Gerry Popek, Steve Walker, Pete Tasker, Clark Weissman) Miami
+(Ted Lee, Peter Neumann, Gerry Popek, Steve Walker, Pete Tasker, Clark Weissman).

 - Air Force summer study at Draper